hphelion/documentation/hpcloudconsole.md

 2. Click "+Create Subscription" in the upper-right corner of the "Subscriptions" page.

-3. Select an Endpoint ID to subscribe to from the drop-down menu in the "Create Subscription" box.
+3. Select an endpoint ID to subscribe to from the drop-down menu in the "Create Subscription" box.

-4. Select the Namespace of the metrics to receive from the drop-down menu in the same box.
+4. Select the namespace of the metrics to receive from the drop-down menu.

-5. Select an instance from the drop-down menu in the same box.
+5. Select an instance from the drop-down menu.

 6. Click "Create Subscription" in the lower-right of the "Create Subscription" box.